ietf-rats-wg/key-attestation/draft-ounsworth-rats-key-attestation.md

 to act as a security foundation required for accomplishing the security goals of a system.
 In our case, the RoT is expected to offer the functionality for attesting to the state of the platform, and to attest the properties of the identity key (IK).
-More precisely, it has to atttest the integrity of the IK (public as well as private key) and the confidentiality of the IK private key.
-This document makes a simplifying assumption that the RoT, the attesting envorenment holding the attestation key, and the target environment being measured and attested are all the same environment.
+More precisely, it has to attest the integrity of the IK (public as well as private key) and the confidentiality of the IK private key.
+This document makes a simplifying assumption that the RoT, the attesting environment holding the attestation key, and the target environment being measured and attested are all the same environment.